Lixquid/garmin-lxcalculator/README.md

 long-pressing the MENU button and going to the "Settings" menu.

 - Switch after setting Operator
   - If set, the view will reset to the main number pad once an operator has been chosen.
 - Vibration
   - If set, button presses will cause a small vibration.
 - Screen Transitions
   - If set, moving pages will show an animation.
 Disable to speed up moving around the app.

 <details>
-<summary>Developer Documentation</summary>
+<summary><h2>Developer Documentation</h2></summary>

-## Preparing a release
+### Preparing a release

 To perform a release: